Mincelot/mobile_app_assignment/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

- For task 2, see the link in product.md for the link to persona.

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.

 1. In the first iteration, the most important task that we completed is to identify a problem that exists in current society and the associated target population for that problem.
 2. Afterwards, we searched online for any possible competitor applications that solves the same